RequestNetwork/auto-comments/README.md

 This reusable workflow adds automated comments on Pull Requests from external contributors.
 It identifies external contributors as users who are not members of your GitHub organization.

+## Overview

+The `pr-auto-comments` workflow automatically posts customizable comments on Pull Requests submitted by external contributors (those outside your organization).
+It helps maintain consistent communication with contributors while reducing manual effort from maintainers.

 ## Features

 The workflow can leave comments in these situations: